Your party + rain + kids = omg it actually wasn’t that bad!

 Freeze Dance.
 A.k.a.
 ‘The easiest way to have fun with children while doing barely anything except laughing.’

-My favorite thing about freeze dance is that both younger and older children really enjoy it.
-The younger children like to get moving, while the older children like to show off their moves for their friends.
+My favorite thing about freeze dance is that younger and older children enjoy it.
+The younger children like to get moving, while the older children like to show off their moves to their friends.

-Fun twist, have the children do specific types of dance while they are moving.
+Fun twist, have the children do specific types of dance while moving.
 Ballet, tango, leaps, twirls, and pirate dancing!
-I don’t know what pirate dancing is, but every time I say it the weirdest things happen, so I throw it in every time.
+I don’t know what pirate dancing is, but every time I say it, the weirdest things happen, so I throw it in every time.
 Kids trying to dance like planks are funnier than cat memes.